Skip to main content

 Scope and Content note

 Collection consists of research papers and supplementary material prepared and gathered by members of the Colonial Dames of America in Maine about colonial and Indigenous history.
 Contents include research papers and essays, reports, and photographs.
+Note that paper/essay titles are original to creation and some reflect outdated language.

 Dates